Zoya-p/breast-cancer-classification/README.md

 # breast-cancer-classification
-comparitive analysis of breast cancer classification using different ml models
+A comparative analysis of breast cancer classification using different machine learning (ML) models involves evaluating various algorithms to determine which one provides the highest accuracy in predicting whether a tumor is malignant or benign.